Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 kind but firm discipline.

-The Retreat also boasted a steam laundry, being well equipped with up-to-date machinery and all labour saving
+The Retreat also boasted a steam laundry, being well equipped with up-to-date machinery and all labour

-retreat, which included destitute women and women suffering from physical and mental disabilities.
+of the retreat, which included destitute women and women suffering from physical and mental disabilities.

 Up until 1959/60, the young mothers cared for and nursed their babies for up to six months and longer before